-We will continue to strengthen our technology infrastructure in pursuit of operational excellence.
-We will continue to develop our business intelligence system to effectively utilize the large amount of user behavioral data generated through our website and mobile applications.
-We will continue to develop our scalable IT infrastructure to support our future business growth, including the upgrading of our WMS, ERP, and CRM systems.
-We plan to develop our consumer behavior big data analysis tools and the resulting customer profiling capabilities to enhance segmentation and personalization capabilities.
-For product delivery, we will develop technology that enables customers to examine whether a particular package has been opened en route in order to ward off theft during the delivery process.
+We will continue to strengthen our technology infrastructure in pursuit of operational excellence, especially our big data technology, to effectively utilize the large amount of user behavioral data generated through our website and mobile applications.
+We intend to apply our big data technology to explore upscale products and services consumers' online behavior and patterns so that we can expand our advertising, marketing and promotion cooperation with other major online platforms and brands.

+We intend to develop our scalable cloud-based IT infrastructure to support our future business growth.
 In terms of customer service, we are developing technology that allows us to track the condition of individual products sold and to provide reminders to customers for routine product maintenance.
-We are also designing luxury companion products such as smartwatch bands and other smart accessories that could track and monitor the upscale products that we sold in order to provide better customer service.
+We are also designing luxury companion products such as smartwatch bands and other smart accessories that could track and monitor the luxury products that we sold in order to provide better customer service.